heatwavemag/heatwavemag.github.io/content/blog/Blitzkrieg_041325.md

 \
 Once in office, the administration didn't delay in implementing its plans.
-Trump signed an executive order that denies the constitutional right to citizenship for anyone born in the U.S. The Senate is now pushing forward a budget that funds mass deportations and a border wall.
+Trump signed an executive order that denies the constitutional birthright to citizenship.
+The Senate is now pushing forward a budget that funds mass deportations and a border wall.
 Trump's allies propose camps.
 They want to deputize 10,000 private citizens, empowering them to round up their neighbors.
 Trump removed a